Fiat 500 1.2 Lounge 3Dr Petrol Hatchback

 The more time we spent with this base 1.2-litre 500 variant, the more we understood why over 80% of buyers of this car choose this unit.
 For one thing, a lot of these people know that the quoted figures for the pokier, pricier TwinAir versions are very difficult to achieve in the real world.
 If fact, they're impossible to achieve unless you drive a 500 TwinAir model with its 'Eco' mode permanently activated.
 Almost nobody does this because the 'Eco' feature significantly limits the extra pulling power that would have prompted you to pay extra for the TwinAir model in the first place.
 On top of that, the four cylinder 1.2 has been getting progressively more class-competitive when it comes to efficiency, able to deliver 60.1mpg in this latest Euro6 guise - or 62.8mpg when mated to the Dualogic clutchless gearbox.
 The CO2 figures aren't bad either - 110g/km with a normal stick-shift or 105g/km in Dualogic form.
 Plus Fiat is also offering an 'Eco' version that can cut your CO2 to just 99g/km thanks to minor exterior and mechanical revisions.

-Electric front windows, ABS/EBD, Cruise control + speed limiter, Stop/start system, External temperature gauge, Electric adjustable heated door mirrors, Grey dashboard trim, Body colour bumpers, Front fog lights...
+Electric front windows, ABS/EBD, Cruise control + speed limiter, Stop/start system, Trip computer, Electric adjustable heated door mirrors, Grey dashboard trim, Body colour bumpers, Front fog lights, Height adjustable steering wheel...

 |0 to 60 mph (secs)|